Vlad-Skrekoten/Vlad-Skrekoten/README.md

 * 🌍  I'm based in Ukraine
 * ✉️  You can contact me at https://t.me/Vladdddick
 * 🧠  I'm learning JS
-* ⚡  I like to play hard indie games.
-The gym, bicycles and serials are all my love.
+* ⚡  I like playing hard indie games.
+The gym, bicycles and serials my love.

 ### My Code Wars